 Conducted at regular intervals throughout the year, the USC Dornsife/Los Angeles Times Poll is one of the largest polls of registered voters in the state and has been widely cited, helping to inform the public and to encourage discourse on key political and policy issues.

 This site serves as a repository for surveys, data sets, polling results, videos, press releases and links to related news media articles.
-Please follow the project on Twitter (@usclatpoll) to receive alerts when new polls and results are forthcoming.
+Follow the project on Twitter (@usclatpoll) to receive alerts when new polls and results are forthcoming.

-Immigration: Dan Schnur, director of the Jesse M. Unruh Institute of Politics, and Los Angeles Times political reporter Maeve Reston discuss respondents' views on immigration.
+Dan Schnur, director of the Jesse M. Unruh Institute of Politics at USC Dornsife, and David Lauter, Los Angeles Times Washington Bureau Chief discuss respondents views on the economy.